TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

 Other requirements (security...) for releasing the product (QC) The level of metrics that is acceptable for releasing How to verify that deliveriable align with the goal? -->
+- Tutorial contains test cases for the code examples and all code passes the unit tests
+- All functions in code has at least two unit test associated
+- User can add pin points on map
+- User can see pin points added on map

+## Milestone
+1. (Learning) FastAPI sample for templates of index HTML and login APIs
+2. (Learning) Unit test for FastAPI about login APIs
+3. (Learning) Unit test for FastAPI about CRUD of SQL database
+4. (Learning) Use case document of the tutorial app
+5. (Learning) API specification document of the tutorial app
+6. Use case document for the deliverables
+7. API specification document for thre deliverables
+8. Unit tests for the test caes of the deliverables
+9. Setup lakehouse
+10. Test connections between lakehouse and FastAPI server
+11. APIs and front end development of the deliverables

 ## Communication plan
 <!-- How to communicate with stakeholders
 How to communicate with teams
-How to ensure new developer can easily join the work -->
+How to ensure new developer can easily join the work --> Meeting at Tuesday 😃

 ### Persons and roles
+@NewJerseyStyle will maintain the document as the first priority